 Returning to Syria is a personal choice.
 UNHCR encourages refugees to decide based on their own situation and informed understanding of conditions in Syria.
 Our role is to ensure you have the information and support needed to make that decision freely.

 For more information, or to express interest in UNHCR’s returns assistance programs, please contact the UNHCR’s Helpline at 06-4008000.
-The helpline is currently receiving applications for transportation assistance, and refugees in camps can apply for the returns cash assistance program starting on 7 September 2025.
+The helpline is currently receiving applications for transportation assistance, and refugees in camps can apply for the returns cash assistance program.

 What is the Cash Assistance for Voluntary Return Pilot?

-This pilot is the second phase of UNHCR’s objective to support Syrian refugees in Jordan who freely choose to return to Syria on a permanent basis.
-The cash assistance for voluntary return pilot program is only for Syrian refugees registered and currently living in refugee camps (Za’atari Refugee Camp or Azraq Refugee Camp) and fit the eligibility criteria.
+UNHCR supports Syrian refugees in Jordan who freely choose to return to Syria on a permanent basis.
+The cash assistance for voluntary return pilot program is only for Syrian refugees registered and currently living in refugee camps (Za’atari Refugee Camp or Azraq Refugee Camp).

-If you are living in Za’atari or Azraq Camps and have decided to permanently return to Syria and meet the eligibility criteria, each family member who is returning may receive a one-time cash assistance for voluntary return of JOD 70 to help with immediate return-related expenses, including, transportation, documentation, medication, etc.
+If you are living in Za’atari or Azraq Camps and have decided to permanently return to Syria, each family member who is returning will be able to receive a one-time cash assistance for voluntary return of JOD 70 to help with immediate return-related expenses, including, transportation, documentation, medication, etc.

-The cash assistance for voluntary return pilot is provided to camp-based refugees in Jordan before their departure to Syria.
-This program is not linked to assistance or reintegration programs in Syria.
+The cash assistance for voluntary return programme is provided to Azraq and Zaatari camp-based refugees in Jordan before their departure to Syria.
+This programme is not linked to assistance or reintegration programs in Syria.

-How do I enroll in the cash assistance for voluntary return pilot?
+How do I enroll in the cash assistance for voluntary return program?

-If you are living in Zaatari or Azraq refugee camp and fit one of the eligibility criteria, have decided to return to Syria permanently, and would like to apply for this program, you must call UNHCR’s Helpline at 06-4008000 to begin the process and check your eligibility.
+If you are living in Zaatari or Azraq refugee camp, have decided to return to Syria permanently, and would like to apply for this program, you must call UNHCR’s Helpline at 06-4008000 to begin the process and check your eligibility.

 When calling the helpline, select the option for Voluntary Repatriation (Option 4 under the protection menu) and follow the instructions to enter your UNHCR Case Number.